 - Permanently reauthorize E-Verify;

-- Require all employers to use E-Verify within 2 years;
+- Require most employers to use E-Verify within 2 years;

 - Increase the minimum fines for employers not using E-Verify, including initial fine from $250 to $2500;